Kit/app-demos/oauth-express/README.md

 ## Usage

-1. First you must create your app inside the Kit Developer Settings
+1. First you must create your app inside the Kit Developer Settings.
+If developing locally, you can create the app in the main Kit repository.

 2. Then configure API Access:

         Authorization URL: https://localhost:8080/oauth/kit
              Redirect URI: https://localhost:8080/oauth/kit/callback

-3. Create `.env` file and add the client ID and secret from the Developer Settings:
+3. After cloning this repository, create an `.env` file and add the client ID and secret from the Developer Settings:

         KIT_OAUTH_CLIENT_ID="FILL ME IN"
         KIT_OAUTH_CLIENT_SECRET="FILL ME IN"